dancingvulture/dice/README.md

   - Error interceptor, make it so that if an error is raised in a mass test, you get the random seed and input.
 - Add to Pypi.
 - Implementing kwargs has caused some headaches, I should probably handle making sure that the dice dict has only exactly the information needed for its chosen roller in a more systematic way.
 Maybe with a function that compares the dice dict's parameters with the chosen roller's expected parameters, and trims out the parameters we don't need.
+- Make the optional argument load random state actually do something.